Oneo64/The-Mirk-of-Agmundr/Characters/Alfr.md

 Álfr speaks casually and tends to blurt his words out.

+Álfr's love languages are acts of service are words of affirmation.

 ### Arc
  - Positive Arc
  - PERSUASIVE &rarr; REGRET &rarr; OPEN-MINDED